kontur/fontsampler-wordpress-plugin/README.md

 See the [issues](https://github.com/kontur/fontsampler-wordpress-plugin/issues) for the latest up-to-date information:

 ### Installing preview versions
-**IMPORTANT DISCLAIMER: Install directly from this repository if you wish to contribute of check out latest development features.**
+**IMPORTANT DISCLAIMER: Install directly from this repository if you wish to contribute of check out latest development features.
+For regular use please install via the WP plugin interface.**
 I recommend to test the plugin on backup or local Wordpress installations, not in your website's production environment.
 At the very least back up your database and `wp-content` folder before testing the plugin.
 You have been warned!